 TIGHTENING SPARK PLUGS: BE CAREFUL!

 How much the spark plugs should be tightened depends on the size of the plugs and the type of plug seat.
 Spark plugs with gasket style seats require more torque than those with taper seats.

-Always follow the vehicle manufacturer torque recommendations, but as a general rule 14 mm plugs with a gasket style seat should be tightened to 26 to 30 ft.lbs. in cast iron heads, but only 18 to 22 ft.lbs. in aluminum heads.
+Always follow the vehicle manufacturer torque recommendations, but as a general rule 14 mm plugs with a gasket style seat in older engiens with cast iron heads should be tightened to 26 to 30 ft.lbs. but only 18 to 22 ft.lbs. in aluminum heads.
 Likewise, 18 mm plugs with gasket style seats should be tightened to 32 to 38 ft.lbs. in cast iron heads but only 28 to 34 ft.lbs. in aluminum heads.
-For taper seat spark plugs, 14 mm plugs should be tightened to 7 to 15 ft.lbs. in both cast iron and aluminum, while 18 mm taper seat plugs should be tightened to 15 to 20 ft.lbs. in both types of heads.
+For taper seat spark plugs in most late model engines, 14 mm plugs should be tightened to 7 to 15 ft.lbs. in both cast iron and aluminum, while 18 mm taper seat plugs should be tightened to 15 to 20 ft.lbs. in both types of heads.

 As for setting the plug gap, always follow the vehicle manufacturer recommendations.
 Spark plug gaps typically range from .028 inches up to .034 inches or even larger.
 One exception here is Bosch Platinum+4 or Platinum+2 spark plugs.
 These plugs are pregapped at the factory to a standard 1.6 mm gap and should NOT be altered regardless of what the vehicle manufacturer specifies for the engine.
 Bosch says this is necessary to achieve maximum plug performance and longevity, so do not change the gap.